 To view my books see this page Books

 I have co-directed, with my husband Ben Cole, the documentary 'Talking Addiction.'
 Ben and I met on a plane going to visit Shamans in Colombia, we fell in love on that journey and have a very inspiring and creative life together.

-I am a very proud Mother of six wonderful (now adult) children, three sons and three daughters and I am a Grandmother of five.
+I am a very proud Mother of six wonderful (now adult) children, three sons and three daughters and I am a Grandmother of six.